agoenergy/ptx-boa/md/tab_blue_info/blue_info.md

 - **Info:** (this is what you are currently reading) This tab contains general information on the app and the methodology behind it.
 - **Costs:** lets you compare the costs of producing different molecules and exporting them to different countries.
+- **Emissions:** lets you compare greenhouse gas emissions of producing different molecules and exporting them to different countries.
 - **Input data:** shows the data that goes into the calculations and lets you modify it.
 - **Costs comparisson to Renewable Based Product:** lets you compare the production costs of natural gas based products with one that are based on renewable electricity.